 Longevity: 12 – 15 years

-LaPerm cats are unique because of their unusual curly-haired coat.
-They’re low maintenance and fairly independent compared to many other felines.
-LaPerm cats are known to be gentle in their mannerisms, voice, and the way they like to be handled.
-This cat breed is great for people who live in apartments because of their adaptability.
+LaPerm cats are known to be gentle in their mannerisms, voice, and how they like to be handled.
+This cat breed is great for people who live in apartments because of its adaptability.

 Abyssinian